formsible/element/README.md

 `@formsible/element` is a Vue.js component library designed to provide highly customizable elements for form-building applications.
 This library leverages the best UI practices, optimized performance, and offers a range of form-related components.

+**Note:** This library is used in the form-building application [Formsible](https://formsible.com).
+You can use it in any Vue or Nuxt applications.
+The project is sponsored by [WellCare](https://wellcare.vn).

 ## Features

 - 📦 Lightweight and modular form-building components